|

 In the main series, each game's single-player mode requires

-the Trainer to raise a team of Pokémon to defeat many
+the Trainer to raise a team of Pokemon to defeat many

-non-player character (NPC) Trainers and their Pokémon.
+non-player character (NPC) Trainers and their Pokemon.

 Each game lays out a somewhat linear path through a specific

-region of the Pokémon world for the Trainer to journey
+region of the Pokemon world for the Trainer to journey

 through, completing events and battling opponents along the way.